certtools/intelmq/intelmq/bots/outputs/amqptopic/README.md

 * routing_key           : The routing key for your amqptopic
 * username              : Username for authentication on your AMQP server

+If no authentication should be used, leave username or password empty or `null`.

 ### Examples of usage:

 * Useful to send events to a RabbitMQ exchange topic to be further processed in other platforms.